Storyflow

 The objective and the success criteria bookend the brief: one says what problem to solve, the other says how you will know it is solved.

 Writing a design brief is a short, structured conversation turned into a document.
+Each step below has a weak version and a strong version, because the gap between them is where briefs quietly fail.

 Keep it to a page or two.
 A brief that is too long does not get read, and an unread brief aligns no one.